mantrobuslawal/bfstore/docs/api/basket-grpc-api-design.md

 AssociateBasketWithCustomer
 ```

-Do not add these in the first slice unless they are needed.
+Will not add these in the first slice unless needed.

 ## Design notes